 We live in a time of increasing mental health awareness and keeping track of all of the diagnosable conditions can be exhausting.
-We all have a friend, acquaintance or loved one that suffers with something or another and we all want to help.
+We all have a friend, acquaintance or loved one that suffers from something or another and we all want to help.
 If you are one of the few who would say you are entirely mentally healthy, then count yourself lucky because that’s quite frankly, I’d say a blessing.

 While writing this blog, I researched some great ways to reduce anxiety, and a lot of them can be super easy and effective.
 To be honest I’ve been doing a fair few of them myself!
 Try Healthline for some mental health inspiration.

-Obviously, there are other things you can do to reduce the symptoms of anxiety when they strike; healthy diet, exercise, meditation, breathing techniques etc. But tea can, in its own small way, can help with having a more calm, mindful and healthier you.
+Obviously, there are other things you can do to reduce the symptoms of anxiety when they strike; a healthy diet, exercise, meditation, breathing techniques etc. But tea can, in its own small way, can help with having a more calm, mindful and healthier you.

-…so, get the kettle on and see where your road leads
+…so, get the kettle on and see where your road leads.

 Love Dean xxx